kelechi-aims/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move contains command for task-15 of shell basics 101-clean_emacs contains command for deleting file ending with a character in a current working directory 102-tree contains command for creating tree of directories
+100-lets_move contains command for task-15 of shell basics 101-clean_emacs contains command for deleting file ending with a character in a current working directory 102-tree contains command for creating tree of directories 103-commas contains command for task-18 of shell basics